snphillips/nofrillztwitter/README.md

-# no frillz twitter
+# no frillz tweetz

-no frillz twitter is a simple twitter client that returns recent tweets based on the user's search query.
-This repo contains both the node/express backend and javascript front-end.
+no frillz tweetz is a simple twitter client that returns recent tweets based on the user's search query.
+This repo contains both the node/express back-end and javascript front-end.
 The front-end is in the directory called client.
 View the app here: https://nofrillztweets.surge.sh/

 <img src="https://i.imgur.com/dofkpVD.png" width="500" alt="screengrab of server">
 <img src="https://i.imgur.com/ZQAZZob.png" width="300" alt="screengrab of server">